tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 16 - 5 Website Types & How To Design Them.md

 You need to tell a story (this is not as important as for e-commerce).

 Who they are.
 Create emotion/connection with customer.
-Creat
+Create trust.

+### 3. Social Proof

+Testimonials etc.